henie1/henie1.github.io/index.md

 ---

 ## About Me
-- Hi, I am He Nie and seek an academic job in 2022-2023.
+- Hi, I am currently on the Job Market (2022-2023), and will be available for interviews.
 - Google Citations: 815, H-index: 13, I-10 Index: 16.

 ## Research Interests